 If it had a neutral it wasn't a delta service.

-138V phase to neutral and 208V Wye service will give you 120V phase to
+The 104V mentioned was a typo, it's really 138V and change.
+Square root of three thing for three phase power.
+240V Wye service will give you138V phase to neutral and 208V Wye service will give you 120V phase to neutral.

 Known as Wye.